Bio (in brief):

 But if you are looking for original poems by me, I thank you for the interest!
 Please keep reading.
 My recently published poems will be found in the main blog under the category Recently Published.
 Whereas announcements about poems that have been accepted for upcoming publication will show up under Poetry.

-- “Years Later,” published along with two other poems of mine in the Tic Toc Anthology, which you can read online, or order in print from Kind of a Hurricane Press.
+- “Years Later,” published along with two other poems in the Tic Toc Anthology, which you can read online, or order in print from Kind of a Hurricane Press.

 - Three poems in Contemporary American Voices, with featured poet Brian Fanelli.